Max Payne 2: The Fall of Max Payne: Plot

 Two years after the events of the first game, Max Payne (James McCaffrey) has been acquitted of the charges against him and reinstated in his old job as a detective for the NYPD, thanks to his connections to the Inner Circle secret society.
 The story is narrated from Max's perspective, who recalls the events of the past few days.
 The first flashback takes place in the hospital, where Max is recovering from a gunshot wound.
 Several assassins raid the hospital to try and kill him, but Max avoids them and makes his way to the morgue, where he finds the body of a woman he has recently killed.
 The game then goes back further in time, to a few nights prior.

 While investigating a gunfight at a warehouse owned by his ally, Russian mobster Vladimir "Vlad" Lem (Jonathan Davis), Max encounters a group of hitmen called "the Cleaners", who raided the warehouse for guns.
 Max is also surprised to run into contract killer Mona Sax (Wendy Hoopes), who he thought had died two years ago.
-Max heads to Vlad's restaurant to question him about the raid, only to find him under attack by gangsters led by their mutual enemy, Vinnie Gognitti (Fred Berman).
-After saving Vlad, he claims that Vinnie, now the underboss of the New York Mafia, is trying to monopolize the black market gun trade and sees Vlad as a threat.
+Max heads to Vlad's restaurant to question him about the raid, only to find him under attack by mobsters led by their mutual enemy, Vinnie Gognitti (Fred Berman).
+After saving Vlad, he claims that Vinnie, now the underboss of the Punchinello Crime Family, is trying to monopolize the black market arms trade and sees Vlad as a threat.

 After evading an attack by the Cleaners in his apartment, Max tracks Mona to an abandoned funhouse and learns that the Cleaners are trying to eliminate anyone who knows about the Inner Circle.
 While tracking down Mona's contact within the Inner Circle, Max discovers that he has been killed by the Cleaners, and Mona is arrested by the NYPD for being a wanted suspect in the murder of a senator.
 While at the police station, Max overhears his colleague, Valerie Winterson (Jennifer Server), talking on the phone about Mona, moments before the Cleaners attack the station to kill Mona.
 She manages to escape and, after fighting off a Cleaner attack on her hideout, sets out to hunt down those responsible with Max's help.